 grain company, Kamut International.

 In Grain by Grain, Quinn and Liz Carlisle, author of Lentil Underground, show how his story can become the future of American agriculture.
 Quinn not only created successful, sustainable farming businesses, he demonstrated that healthy food depends on healthy soil – and healthy seeds.
 With more and more people complaining of gluten sensitivity, scientists have found that while cheap modern wheat increases inflammation in the human body, ancient varieties like the one Quinn produces actually lower it.

 When Quinn stopped growing food on the cheap, he discovered a whole new kind of value.
 By combining age-old practices like cover cropping and crop rotation with modern science, he was able to return health to his land, customers, and even to his hometown through local jobs.
 Quinn shows us that we don’t have to accept stagnating rural communities, degraded soil, or poor health.
 By following his example, we can grow a healthy future, grain by grain.

 Grain by Grain co-author Liz Carlisle will be with us as well.
 Liz Carlisle is a Lecturer in the School of Earth, Energy, and Environmental Sciences at Stanford University.
 Her first book, Lentil Underground, won the Montana Book Award and the Green Prize for Sustainable Literature.

 We are excited about the plans already laid, and look forward to announcing more details here soon!

-You are invited to join us for our annual Grain Place Farm Tour & Field Day on Saturday, July 14 at the Grain Place Farm.
-Tour the farm and grain processing plant in the morning, join us for an afternoon keynote from Kyle Garner of Organic India, plus a lunch of organic food on the farm.
-The tour and keynote are free, and lunch is $15.
+Our annual Grain Place Farm Tour & Field Day gives guests an opportunity to tour the farm and grain processing plant in the morning, join us for an afternoon program with keynote speaker Bob Quinn and Liz Carlisle, plus a lunch of organic food on the farm.
+The tour and keynote are free, and lunch tickets will be available for sale ahead of time.
 Come for all or part of the day!